austinsmithers/Air-Quality-in-Beijing/README.md

 ### Project Overview

-The goal of this project was to practice my data cleaning and EDA skills by exploring criminal behavior throughout all 5 boroughs in New York City.
-The data set consists of reported crimes from the NYPD spanning January - March of 2024 and includes the type of crime, location, date, and characteristics about the perpetrator (gender, age, race).
-I was interested in learning about how crimes and criminals differ across the boroughs.
+The goal of this project was to practice my Python skills by exploring correlations between variables effecting air pollution in Beijing, China.
+The data set consists of reported temperatures, dew points, pressure, wind direction/speed, snow/rain levels, and PM2.5 concentration levels (ug/m^3) at various times between 2010 - 2014.
+PM2.5 is a type of air pollution maade up of very fine particles that can be harmful to human health and the environment.
+I was interested in learning about how these variables in the environment affected PM2.5 concentration and if the variables in the environment were correlated themselves.

 ### Data Sources

-The primary dataset used for this analysis is "NYPD_Arrest_Data__Year_to_Date_.csv" containing detailed information from data.gov on crimes that occurred in New York City between January - March of 2024.
+The primary dataset used for this analysis is "data.csv" from Kaggle.com containing detailed information on weather and environmental factors in Beijing, China between 2010 - 2014.

 ### Tools

-- BigQuery - Data Analysis
+- Python - Data Analysis
-- Tableau - Creating Report

 ### Data Cleaning/Preparation
 In the initial data preparation phase, I performed the following: